ilyes-smaouii/advent_of_code_2024/README.md

 It also seems the rules have been made such that, for every update, and using only the rules pertaining to that update, the ordering would be total (I'm assuming, anyway, since I got the right answer).\
 I'll clean up the code and move on to Day 6.
+- 2025/08/13 - Currently thinking about part.
+2 of Day 6.
+I already have an algorithm that could work in theory, but it just takes too much time to compute, so I'm trying to think of a more efficient one.\
+Update : found one that actually finished in less than like 30 seconds, but it still feels slow.
+Will try finding a more efficient way.\
+Update : leaving it like this for now, I'm spending too much time on this